sarnickaa/wumpus/README.md

+# Ruby OOP Homework
-Instructions for DIY Hunt the Wumpus
+## Instructions for DIY Hunt the Wumpus

 1) Create a branch of your own to do your work on: